My Own Stairway To Heaven.

 Electrical cables covered with boards were strewn along the sidewalk.
 On Saturday nights and playoff games it would be the CBC Hockey Night In Canada trucks that took up most of the space.
 For most weekday game nights it would usually be a contracted company that would provide the video feed for the likes of TSN or a network in the States.

-The networks would have their own commentators and play-by-play crews within the Gardens.
+The networks would have their own commentators and play-by-play crews inside the Gardens.
 The game video, replays and interviews were controlled outside on Wood Street by an army of technicians flipping switches inside the large mobile studios.
 On warmer nights usually in the fall or spring you could glance inside through an open door and view the mission control like atmosphere.

 The majority of times I went to the Gardens I entered through the Wood Street west entrance after my fifteen minute walk from the free Queen's Park press gallery parking lot.
 For me the Wood Street west doors were by far the easiest, fastest and less crowded way to enter the Gardens.

 Once inside the only escalators were narrow, crowded and were only easily accessible for fans entering through the main entrance on Carlton Street.
-I would have had to walk down the length of the Gardens while weaving my way through the gold sections always cramped and crowded corridor.
-The very narrow corridor was always crowded with fans just milling about with many first time visitors staring at all the old vintage black and white photos on the walls.
-I would have to slowly inch my way onto two single step skinny escalators to be slowly transported up to the grey sections.
-This little jaunt would add at least ten minutes before I could expect to be in my seat or even close to it.
-Instead, I always ran up the six flights of stairs just inside the Wood Street west doors.
+I would have had to walk down the length of the Gardens while weaving my way through the gold section cramped and crowded corridor.
+The very narrow corridor was always crowded with fans just milling about.
+Many first time visitors would be staring up at all the old vintage black and white photos on the walls.
+I would then have to slowly inch my way onto two single step skinny escalators and be slowly transported up to the grey sections.
+This little jaunt would easily add at least ten minutes before I could expect to be in my seat or close to it.
+Instead I always ran up the six flights of stairs just inside the Wood Street west doors.
 I never walked; I always ran taking two and sometimes three steps at a time.

 On many occasions I clocked the time from when I entered the Gardens until I was actually at my seat.
 On a good night it would take me less than a minute.
 I always thought of my climb up the wide grey concrete staircases to my grey seat at the Gardens as my own little stairway to heaven.
 My heart would be pounding once I reached my seat and depending on the time when I arrived, I would always try to catch most of the pregame skate.